HZekriDEV/Voronoi-Delaunay/README.md

 # Voronoi-Delaunay
 This project is a visualizer for Voronoi Diagrams and Delaunay Triangulations built using Unity.
-It was implemented as the final project for my Computational Geometry course at The University of South Florida./
+It was implemented as the final project for my Computational Geometry course at The University of South Florida.

 This implementation uses the Bowyer-Watson Algorithm to generate the Delaunay Triangulation of the input points which can be generated randomly or inputted incrementally.
 More information about the algorithm can be found here: https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm/